 The stakes determine the story, the tension, the drama.
 Without some stakes, there is really no story.

 In your communication with your potential customers, it is important to envision future success.
 Let them experience that this is what one will get by committing to your product or service.

 Help them imagine how proud and happy they will be to have a house with flowers without having to make the effort to go out all the time.

 Equally important in your story is alerting your potential customers to the negative consequences of inaction.
-This does not have to be done with a raised finger but clearly paint a picture of what will happen and how it feels if nothing is done.
-A dull house, faded or dull flowers, lack of coziness.
+This does not have to be done with a raised finger, but clearly paint a picture of what will happen and how it feels if nothing is done.
+A dull house, faded or dull flowers, lack of cosiness.